 The ingredient list is small.
 I like a little fine chopped onion and celery for crunch.
 And those veggies are about the lest expensive ones you can find at any grocery store.

 I also include a tablespoon of pickle relish.
-You can add more or less veggies to suit your taste.
+I find it at my local 99c only Store and Dollar Tree.
+You can add more or less veggies and relish to suit your taste.
 You can even leave out the veggies for a more meaty salad.

 All the ingredients come cheaply these days.
 I get dark chicken leg quarters for way less than a dollar per pound and white meat for around 99 cents per pound from Superior, my local Latin market.
 Dark meat is harder to filet than white meat, but after you've done it a few times it does get easier

-I always can find mayo on sale at my 99c only Stores.
+I always can find mayo and mustard on sale.
 And onion and celery are some of the least expensive veggies around.

-Chicken Salad is versatile recipe that's delish between 2 slices of bread, or as an appetizer and spread on any favorite cracker.
-Put a big scoop on you favorite green garden salad for extra flavor and heft.
+Chicken Salad is a versatile recipe that's delish between 2 slices of bread, or as an appetizer and spread on any favorite cracker.
+Put a big scoop on your favorite green garden salad for extra flavor and heft.

 So get out the leftover cooked poultry and mix up my latest video recipe of Chicken Salad.